Punk-Engineering/enfield-beeline/README.md

 I am not a mechanical engineer, but my guess is that if this connection were to fail, it would be while attaching and detaching the unit into the insert, rather than when you're riding down the road.
 The Beeline is light and the connection is not subjected to that much stress, so I would think you could get away with screwing the insert straight into the print.
 But there's no question a heat-set insert is going to be more secure.

+**I make no warranty for the safety of your motorcycle or navigation unit, and cannot be held responsible for any issues that arise from your use or implementation of either design.**

 ## Instructions
 Install the OEM insert in the print's seat using your chosen screw method.
 The seat is keyed so the correct orientation should be obvious.